pypa/setuptools-scm/docs/extending.md

 : Does no next version guessing, just adds `.post1.devN`

 `only-version`
 :   Only use the version from the tag, as given.

+    !!! warning "This means version is no longer pseudo unique per commit"

 ### `setuptools_scm.local_scheme`
 Configures how the local part of a version is rendered given a